(SEC) is a voluntary alliance

 We will be re-grouping soon to decide what to do next and will keep you updated via our e-mail system or on this page.

-You will see from the above note that the inquiry has been cancelled.
 However we had already set out full details of that inquiry for our supporters and that can be seen HERE